December 13, 2016

 Learning as a Process

-Structure and Insights “before the Live Meeting”
+Structure and Insights “Before the Live Meeting”

 clc16-lernen-vor-dem-praesenztraining

-Structure and Insights “after the Live Meeting”
+Structure and Insights “After the Live Meeting”

 clc16-lernen-nach-dem-praesenztraining

 Such a process can be easily extended over 6-10 weeks.
-It is also advisable to make personal contact again at the end – for example, by phone.
+It is advisable to make personal contact again at the end – for example, by phone.

 clc16-lernen-begleiten-diskussionen